History of the Cook Islands

 The Cook Islands are named after Captain James Cook, who visited the islands in 1773 and 1777, although Spanish navigator Alvaro de Mendaña was the first European to reach the islands in 1595.
 The Cook Islands became aligned to the United Kingdom in 1890, largely because of the fear of British residents that France might occupy the islands as it already had Tahiti.

 By 1900, the islands were annexed as British territory.
 In 1901, the islands were included within the boundaries of the Colony of New Zealand.

 The Cook Islands contain 15 islands in the group spread over a vast area in the South Pacific.
 The majority of islands are low coral atolls in the Northern Group, with Rarotonga, a volcanic island in the Southern Group, as the main administration and government centre.
-The main Cook Islands language is Rarotongan Māori.
-There are some variations in dialect in the 'outer' islands.
+The most spoken Cook Islands language is Rarotongan Māori.
+Different dialects of Cook Islands Maori are spoken on the other islands.

-Early settlers of the Cooks
+Polynesian settlement

-It is thought that the Cook Islands may have been settled between the years 900-1200 CE.
-Early settlements suggest that the settlers migrated from Tahiti, to the northeast of the Cooks.
-The Cook Islands continue to hold important connections with Tahiti, and this is generally found in the two countries' culture, tradition and language.
-It is also thought that the early settlers were true Tahitians, who landed in Rarotonga (Takitumu district).
-There are notable historic epics of great warriors who travel between the two nations for a wide variety of reasons.
+It is thought that the Cook Islands was settled around 450 CE.
+Early settlements suggest that the settlers migrated from the Marquesas, to the northeast of the Cooks.
+The Cook Islands continue to hold important connections with French Polynesia, and this is generally found in the two countries' culture, tradition and language.
+It is also thought that early settlers landed in Rarotonga at (Takitumu).
+There are notable historic epics of great warriors who travel between the islands of eastern Polynesia for a wide variety of reasons.
 The purpose of these missions is still unclear but recent research indicates that large to small groups often fled their island due to local wars being forced upon them.
 For each group to travel and to survive, they would normally rely on a warrior to lead them.
 Outstanding warriors are still mentioned in the countries' traditions and stories.

 These arrivals are evidenced by an older road in Toi, the Ara Metua, which runs around most of Rarotonga, and is believed to be at least 1200 years old.
 This 29 km long, paved road is a considerable achievement of ancient engineering, possibly unsurpassed elsewhere in Polynesia.
 The islands of Manihiki and Rakahanga trace their origins to the arrival of Toa Nui, a warrior from the Puaikura tribe of Rarotonga, and Tepaeru, a high-ranking woman from the Takitumu or Te-Au-O-Tonga tribes of Rarotonga.
 Tongareva was settled by an ancestor from Rakahanga called Mahuta and an Aitutaki Ariki & Chief Taruia, and possibly a group from Tahiti.
 The remainder of the northern islands, Pukapuka (Te Ulu O Te Watu) was probably settled by expeditions from Samoa.